Write/TangerineUI-Userscript/README.md

 # TangerineUI-Userscript
-An userscript to load [TangerineUI Redesign for Mastodon's Web UI](https://github.com/nileane/TangerineUI-for-Mastodon) by @[nileane](https://github.com/nileane) 🍊🐘 on whichever instance you'd like !
+An userscript to load [TangerineUI Redesign for Mastodon's Web UI](https://github.com/nileane/TangerineUI-for-Mastodon) by @nileane 🍊🐘 on whichever instance you'd like !

 # Usage
-- Create a new userscript in either ViolentMonkey or Tampermonkey and click on this [link](url),
+- Create a new userscript in either ViolentMonkey or Tampermonkey and click on this [link](https://github.com/Write/TangerineUI-Userscript/raw/main/TangerineUI.user.js).
 - The userscript manager of your choice should offer you to install it.
 - Add a @match rule for each mastodon instance you want the theme to be enabled on.
-- Change the styleUrl if you would like to try out the purple variant
+- Change the styleUrl if you would like to try out the purple variant.
 - Enjoy :) !

 # Changelog